Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

       using Azure.Security.KeyVault.Secrets;
       ```

 1. In your `Startup.cs` file, you must create a `GetSecretFromKeyVault` method.
-This method sets up the Azure Key Vault client and makes returns the secret that is required.
+This method sets up the Azure Key Vault client and returns the secret that is required.
     </p>
     :information_source: this has already been added in the sample project.